nasalehi/BES/README.txt

 This Algorithm and its use is described in the following publication:
-Najmeh Salehi, Rohoullah Firouzi and Mohammad Hossein Karimi-Jafari, Blockwise excursion sampling: efficient gen-eration of diverse structural libraries for intrin-sically disordered proteins, ...,....
+Najmeh Salehi, Rohoullah Firouzi and Mohammad Hossein Karimi-Jafari, Blockwise excursion sampling: efficient generation of diverse structural libraries for intrin-sically disordered proteins, ...,....